Steve Barri

 My love of music and my years in the music industry as a songwriter, producer and music executive have given me insights and personal stories that I love to share.
 My lectures include classes on Rock & Roll, Broadway, The Great American Songbook**, and much more.

-Here are some of the lectures that we'll be doing in 2025.
+Here are some of the lectures that we'll be doing for the remainder of 2025 and the first half of 2026.
 PLEASE NOTE: You can only register for classes through the venue, not through us and sign- ups will be available approximately 6-8 weeks before the start date of the course.
+We will include a registration link when it becomes available.

-(This will be a six-week course at The Calabasas Senior Center, each Wednesday, June 4th through July 9, 2025, 1:00PM to 3:00PM and will be in person only, not on Zoom)
+(This will be a six-week course at The Skirball Cultural Center, each Thursday, January 8, through February 19, 2026 (NOTE: THERE WILL BE NO CLASS ON FEBRUARY 12TH), 1:00PM to 3:00PM, and will be in person only, not on Zoom)

-(This will be a seven-week course at The Skirball Cultural Center, each Thursday, October 9 through November 20, 2025, 1:00PM to 3:00PM and will be in person only, not on Zoom)
+(This will be a six-week course at The Skirball Cultural Center, each Thursday, March 5th through April 9th, 1:00PM to 3:00PM and will be in-person only, not on Zoom) ( NOTE: THERE WILL BE NO CLASS ON APRIL 2nd)

 Hope you can make it to some or all of these classes.